enayat-enoo/MPL_website/README.md

 # 🏏 MPL – Inter Village Cricket League Website

-    A Full-Stack Web Application for managing   inter-village cricket tournaments.
-Built   with React, Node.js, Express, and MongoDB,   this platform allows users to view teams,   upcoming matches, player details, and   register new players with authentication.
+    A full-stack web application for managing inter-village cricket tournaments.
+    Built with React, Node.js, Express, and MongoDB, this platform enables users to view teams, upcoming matches, player details, and register new players with authentication.

 ## Live Demo